Sling TV · Principal Product Designer · 2014–2015

 Sling TV 10-foot experience on Samsung TV

-Sling TV — 10-foot Samsung TV experience.
-Live TV, Shows, Movies, My Library — a unified content navigation system designed for remote-first interaction on any TV surface.
+Sling TV — 10-foot Advanced Experience Live TV, Shows, Movies, My Library — a unified content navigation system designed for remote-first interaction on any TV surface.

 How this engagement worked